Frequently Asked Questions - Move

 3. Are there any business premises available?

-At present there are no dedicated business premises available to rent or buy.
+Please check under this section http://www.fetlar.org/employment-and-entrepreneurship where any businesses for sale will normally be listed.
 There are however some properties which could be converted, subject to the usual permissions.

 4. What about somewhere to live?

 You should check out the housing section for details of rented accommodation and houses on the market for sale.
 If you are considering a new build, please contact the Fetlar development worker for advice and information on potential sites and local information.
+Please note we always recommend that you get a survey done before buying a property, Local Builders charges can be expensive compared to other parts of the country and reputable builders difficult to obtain due to the lack of locally based firms.

 5. What about education for my children?